yoxjames/Kastro/README.md

 version: `0.1.0`

 This project depends on kotlinx-datetime.
 So you will need to add that as a dependency to use Kastro.
+This will be corrected in the next release of Kastro where kotlinx-datetime will be made an api dependency.

 If you use Gradle you should be able to simply add:
 ```kotlin